emintz/ArduinoLib/RTOSAid/README.md

 * Class and enum names are in `UpperCamelCase`.
 * Variable and function names are in `lower_snake_case`.
 * `#define` constants and macros are in `UPPER_SNAKE_CASE`.
+* Global variables are in `UpperCamelCase` like their counterparts in the Arduino libraries.

 # Appendix I: Single Task 500/333 Milliseconds Blink